cobwebos/docs/articles/azure-stack/azure-stack-update-1804.md

                 "vmSize": "Standard_F32s_v2"
         },
     ```
-  - **Azure CLI:** 可以使用[az vm 创建](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-create)命令并作为参数，类似于指定的 VM 大小`--size "Standard_F32s_v2"`。
+  - **Azure CLI：** 可以使用 [az vm create](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-create) 命令并将 VM 大小指定为参数，类似于 `--size "Standard_F32s_v2"`。

-  - **PowerShell:** 使用 PowerShell 可以使用[新建 AzureRMVMConfig](https://docs.microsoft.com/powershell/module/azurerm.compute/new-azurermvmconfig?view=azurermps-6.0.0)与参数中指定的 VM 大小，类似于`-VMSize "Standard_F32s_v2"`。
+  - **PowerShell：** 通过 PowerShell，可以将 [New-AzureRMVMConfig](https://docs.microsoft.com/powershell/module/azurerm.compute/new-azurermvmconfig?view=azurermps-6.0.0) 与指定了 VM 大小的参数一起使用，类似于 `-VMSize "Standard_F32s_v2"`。

 - <!-- TBD - IS ASDK --> Scaling settings for virtual machine scale sets are not available in the portal.
 As a workaround, you can use [Azure PowerShell](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-manage-powershell#change-the-capacity-of-a-scale-set).
 Because of PowerShell version differences, you must use the `-Name` parameter instead of `-VMScaleSetName`.

 - <!-- TBD - IS --> When you create an availability set in the portal by going to **New** > **Compute** > **Availability set**, you can only create an availability set with a fault domain and update domain of 1.
 As a workaround, when creating a new virtual machine, create the availability set by using PowerShell, CLI, or from within the portal.

-- <!-- TBD - IS ASDK --> When you create virtual machines on the Azure Stack user portal, the portal displays an incorrect number of data disks that can attach to a DS series VM.
-DS series VMs can accommodate as many data disks as the Azure configuration.
+- <!-- TBD - IS ASDK --> When you create virtual machines on the Azure Stack user portal, the portal displays an incorrect number of data disks that can attach to a D series VM.
+All supported D series VMs can accommodate as many data disks as the Azure configuration.

 - <!-- TBD - IS ASDK --> When a VM image fails to be created, a failed item that you cannot delete might be added to the VM images compute blade.